EternalllZM/rtd-codz-staff/docs/source/onboard.rst

 - **Word from Eternalll**

-I created this Discord on December 11, 2017 when I failed to find a Der Riese game on Black Ops 1 PC.
+This Discord was created all the way back in December 2017 when I could not find a Der Riese game on Black Ops 1 PC.
-I searched and was unable to find any community that congregated fans of the Zombies mode.
+Disatisfied with the lack of a central community to find competent players, fans of zombies, and more, I set out to create a community that would perform this exact objective.
+Furthermore, I wanted to foster an advertisement, cheat, and drama free environment.
-Knowing this, I began seeking out the goal to create a drama, cheating, and advertisement free Zombies LFG community.
+This environment is constantly growing and changing, you are volunteering to help keep it consistent and a great choice of server for those looking for groups for zombies.
-As you begin your Trial and (hopefully) eventually move forward to become a a Moderator, you are contributing to the continued enjoyment of the Zombies mode and fostering a great environment for all to play and have fun.
-Thank you!
+Thank you for contributing your time to allow others to peacefully game on and grow their love for Zombies more, creating new memories.

 - **More Resources**